Zmanim: Evening

-According to the first opinion, nightfall is 13½-18 minutes after sundown (or, equivalently, the sun falls 3–4.65° below the horizon).
-According to the second opinion, nightfall occurs exactly 72 minutes (or 90 minutes) after sundown (or, equivalently, the sun falls 16.1° or 20° below the horizon).
+These lead to different opinions on the length of bein hashemashot.
+According to the Geonim, nightfall is 13½-18 minutes after sundown (or, equivalently, when the sun falls 3–4.65° below the horizon).
+According to Rabbeinu Tam, nightfall occurs exactly 72 (or 90) minutes after sundown (or, equivalently, when the sun falls 16.1° or 20° below the horizon).

+A third Talmudic passage (Shabbat 35b) states that nightfall occurs when three medium-sized stars become visible.
+Until recently, all Jewish communities followed this passage, waiting for the observation of three stars to end Shabbat.
+This passage seems to contradict the other two, as in most of the world stars become visible more than 18 and less than 72 minutes after astronomical sunset.
+To reconcile the passages, various writers have proposed that halachic "sundown" (the beginning of bein hashemashot) is not when the sun crosses the horizon, but rather earlier (according to Rabbeinu Tam) or later (according to Geonim).

-However, the abovementioned Talmudic law is referring to the appearance or "medium stars".
-However, the Shulchan Aruch rules that since we are unsure what stars are medium or big, we must be stringent to wait for the appearance of small stars.
-Since this time is not clearly defined, most communities (at least for the end of the Sabbath) wait somewhere in the area 8.5° solar depression.
+While Shabbat 35b refers to medium-sized stars, the Shulchan Aruch rules that since we are unsure what stars are medium or big, we must be stringent to wait for the appearance of small stars.
+Since this time is not clearly defined, most communities (at least for the end of the Sabbath) wait until around 8.5° of solar depression.
+Some, following the interpretation of Rabbeinu Tam, wait until 72 (or 90) minutes after astronomical sunset; this is common practice in Chasidic and other Charedi communities.